 To get your employees emotionally invested, you must first explain your values, mission, and long-term goals to your workers.
 Ensure that your actions as a leader align with those goals and values.

-By being clear with what matters to you, employees are more likely to become enthusiastic about coming to work each day (especially if the company’s mission resonates with them).
+By being clear about what matters to you, employees are more likely to become enthusiastic about coming to work each day (especially if the company’s mission resonates with them).

 In fact, they can only be a short questionnaire, but you will not get much insight into the root causes of disengagement if your surveys contain very few questions.
 Without knowing the details, taking action to boost engagement can be challenging.